lunarys/vbackup/README.md

 Some parts are also not written as general as I'd like them to, but this is a tradeoff I was willing to make considering the effort.

+## How does it work?
+In general backups for directories or docker volumes are defined in a new configuration file.
+A backup may consist of a **backup** and a **sync** part or either one of those.
+Backups generally only create a *local* backup of the source, while syncs transfer the source to a remote destination.
+If both are defined, a local backup is created and then transferred to the remote device instead of directly syncing the source, but only if a backup that has not been synced before exists.

+## Related projects
+- [Backup trigger](https://github.com/lunarys/mqtt-vbackup-trigger): Remotely start the backup over MQTT
+- [Device controller](https://github.com/lunarys/mqtt-device-controller): Remotely start and stop devices for the backup over MQTT
+- [Shutdown trigger](https://github.com/lunarys/mqtt-shutdown-trigger): Shut down a device over MQTT

 ## Running as a service
 I use MQTT to trigger runs.
 For that I wrote a simple service running the executable whenever a specific message is received on specific MQTT topics.